 Even when you do realize when you are singing off-key, there is not much you can do about it.
 Your ears do register that you’re not quite producing the tone that you intended to, so the vocal cords ask for instructions from the brain.

-Practice is Key
+Practice is key

-People are born with certain connections within the brain that make huge differences in many abilities and weakness they possess.
-However, the good news is that these connections, which were long thought to be permanent, can actually be altered by extensive practice.
+People are born with certain connections within the brain that make enormous differences in many of the abilities and weaknesses they possess.
+However, the good news is that these connections, which have long been considered permanent, can actually be altered by extensive practice.